padix-key/kmer-article/article.typ

 = Conclusion

 This article advocates representing #kmers as integer in memory for mainly two reasons:
-First, it reduces the time complexity of #kmer decomposition to $O(n)$.
+First, using the presented algorithm #kmer decomposition can be achieved in constant time with respect to $k$.
 Since modern sequence alignment algorithms strive to be as fast as possible, this performance gain may pose a crucial advantage.
 Second, many current application of #kmers already at least implicitly rely on conversion of #kmers into an integer by means of hashing.
 Among other applications, this includes

-- comparison of two sets of #kmers to approximate sequence identity (e.g. @Edgar2004),
+- comparison of two #kmer sets to approximate sequence identity (e.g. @Edgar2004),
 - efficiently finding match positions between two sequences using a #kmer lookup table (e.g. @Steinegger2017) and
 - map reads to genes using pseudoalignment (e.g. @Bray2016).